20nmccuch/Time-Series-Forecast-Snowflake-Streamlit/README.md

 ### Overview

 In this section we will explore the data for our selected stock tickers 'IBM' and 'META', build a time series forecast, and visualize the results.
-All of the code can be referenced here: [Notebook Code](https://app.zepl.com/viewer/notebooks/bm90ZTovL3pzaGFpbnNreUB6ZXBsLmNvbS8xZjNiMjQwZTFjZjQ0MDk4YTU0Njc1MDM3MTMwNThlZC9ub3RlLmpzb24/20210330-212709_1676214636).
+All of the code can be referenced in github under the Full-Code file.
 We will be using the statsmodel libray with Python for our analysis.

 We will be looking at stock prices for International Business Machine Corp(IBM) and META.
 Using the statsmodels model, we will look at all of the last price values for both these stocks and determine if we can make stock trend predictions with a remotely accurate result.